-High, middle and low attainers: definitionPupils are grouped as high, middle or low attainers in the Key Stage 2 and 4 performance tables based on their prior attainment in KS1 and KS2 respectively.
+High, middle and low attainers: definitionUpdatedPupils are grouped as high, middle or low attainers in the Key Stage (KS) 2 and KS4 performance tables, based on their prior attainment in KS1 and KS2 respectively.
 Read about the changes to how prior attainment bands are calculated in relation to scaled scores.

-Attainment and progress: know the differenceWhen it comes to measuring pupil performance, attainment and progress can become easily confused.
+Attainment and progress: know the differenceWhen it comes to measuring pupil performance, it's easy to confuse 'attainment' and 'progress'.
 Be clear about the difference so you can effectively analyse your school’s performance data.

 Progress measures: pupils with SENAll pupils, including those with special educational needs (SEN), are included in whole-school progress measures.
 See how these are calculated, where to find the data and what you can do to monitor pupils working below the standard of the National Curriculum.